TrackingLaboratory/tracklab/docs/tutorials/MOT_eval.rst

 New evaluator integration
 =========================

-The evaluator must extend the abstract class :class:`Evaluator<pbtrack.core.evaluator.Evaluator>` which is described in `core/evaluator.py`.
+The evaluator must extend the abstract class :class:`Evaluator<tracklab.core.evaluator.Evaluator>` which is described in `core/evaluator.py`.
 Specifically, the function `run(tracker_state)` must be implemented for the evaluation to be done.

 ## `EvaluatorBase` extension